 For example, my ½” socket.

-I rarely use any of the other sockets, so they remain safely snug within their little slots – but the ½” socket is forced to wander the world where it is exposed to the vagaries of wives, cats, dogs and being whacked around as I go thrashing about my business.
+I rarely use any of the other sockets, so they remain safely snug within the little slots in the wrench case – but I frequently use the ½” socket, forcing it to wander the world where it is exposed to the vagaries of wives, cats, dogs and being whacked around as I go thrashing about my business.

-Multiple this ordeal times the number of tools in my tool chest and you will begin to understand the evils of trying to remain organized.
+Multiple this ordeal by the number of tools in my tool chest and you will begin to appreciate the evils of trying to remain organized.

-So instead I simply slip the things I need where I can readily get at them – into my pocket…and ah-hah, the whereabouts of the socket that I had just used yesterday was suddenly revealed to me.
+So instead I simply slip the things I need where I can readily get at them – into my pocket…and A-hah, the whereabouts of the socket was suddenly revealed.

-And as I headed for the house, I heard my 1/2″ socket calling out to me from the washing machine where I had tossed the previous day’s clothes earlier in the morning…
+I had tossed the jeans I wore yesterday into the wash – and as I headed into the house, I heard my 1/2″ socket calling to me from the washing machine…